aws/amazon-ivs-react-native-player/docs/usage-guide.md

 }
 ```

-## Listening on `onPlayerStateChange` and other useful callbacks.
+## LISTENING ON `onPlayerStateChange` AND OTHER USEFUL CALLBACKS

-SDK allows to listen on certain useful callbacks that helps to get important pieces of the information about the Player.
+The SDK exposes a number of useful callbacks that help to expose important information about the Player, and the video playing.
 e.g. `onProgress` helps to build a video progress bar or `onLoad` that is triggered once a video is loaded with the information about the total duration.
-You can find the full list of events in the [api-reference](./ivs-player-reference.md#props) which starts with `on` prefix.
+You can find the full list of events in the [api-reference](./ivs-player-reference.md#props) which starts with the `on` prefix.

 ```tsx
 <IVSPlayer